NINAD-17/Data-Structures-and-Algorithms/Maths For DSA/readme.md

 ## Modular Arithmatics
 - Modular arithmetic is a type of arithmetic that deals with numbers that are divided by a certain number, called the modulus.
 Modular arithmetic involves numbers “wrapping around” upon reaching a certain value, known as the modulus.
+- It’s like a clock: when you add 4 hours to 11 o’clock, you get 3 o’clock, not 15 o’clock.
+This is because clocks “wrap around” every 12 hours
 - The modulus is usually a prime number, but it can be any number.
 - In modular arithmetic, we only care about the remainder of a division operation, not the quotient.
 - Modular arithmetic is useful for a variety of reasons, including simplifying calculations and solving competitive programming problems.
 -  The result of the expression `n mod m` is known as n's residue modulo m.
+- In programming, modular arithmetic is often used for several reasons:
+    - To keep numbers within a certain range: If you’re working with an array of size n, you might use the modulus operator to ensure that an index stays within the range 0 to n-1.
+    - To prevent overflow: When dealing with large numbers, you can use the modulus operator to prevent the number from exceeding the maximum limit of the data type.
+    - To cycle through values: If you want to cycle through a set of values, you can use the modulus operator.
+For example, in graphics programming, colors might be represented as integers from 0 to 255.
+If you want to cycle through these colors, you could use the modulus operator.
+    - In hash functions: The modulus operator is often used in hash functions to distribute values evenly across an array.

 - Answer of `a % n` is always between `0` & `(n - 1)` included.
     `a % n ===> [0 -----> (n - 1)]`